TrueNASTrueNAS Nightly Development Documentation

 The first thing you should do after you set up TrueNAS is back up your system configuration by downloading the system configuration file.

-When you download the configuration (config) file, you have the option to include encrypted passwords in the config file.
+When you download the configuration (config) file, you have the option to include the secret seed in the config file.
 Select Export Password Secret Seed to download this file.
-Downloading both the config file and the secret seed file allows you to restore the system to a different operating system device where the decryption seed is not already present.
+Downloading the config file and the secret seed file allows you to restore the system to a different operating system device where the secret seed is not already present.

 We recommend backing up the system configuration regularly.
 Doing so preserves settings when migrating, restoring, or fixing the system if it runs into any issues.
 Save the configuration file each time the system configuration changes.